blaetter/pepgen/README.md

 ## Maintenance

 Pepgen is shipped with a command line tool at `bin/console` which can help you to clear the generated files.
-Check out `bin/console list` for a list of available commands.
+Check out `bin/console list` for a list of available commands and options.

 You might want to use theese commands to interact with Pepgen on a regular basis, e.g. via cron.
 Something like `bin/console clear temp` could be executed every night depending on your traffic.

+## Logging

+Depending on your configuration there is more or less logging saved into the log folder.
+Application logs are rotated once per day, but you might want to use the console command `bin/console clear logs` to get rid of old logfiles as well.

 ## Development